CompetitiveCanister/Discord-Game-Emulator/README.md

 3. **Configure:** Enter a game name, an optional custom executable path, and a time duration in seconds.
 4. **Select Mode:** Use the toggle button in the top right to switch between Single Launch, Queue Mode, and Simultaneous Mode.
 5. **Execute:** Click the **Emulate** button at the bottom of the window to begin emulation.
+> [!CAUTION]
+> It is **not** recommended to run multiple instances of this program at once, as they may interfere with one another.
+If you wish to emulate multiple games, use Queued or Simultaneous Emulation.
 ## Modes
 1. **Single Game Emulation:** Emulate one game only
 2. **Queued Emulation:** Emulate games in a queue, one game after the other.